pyroboots/ingot/docs/index.md

 - **Automatic Manifest Generation** - `manifest.json` files for both behavior packs and resource packs are created automatically
 - **Full BP + RP Support** - Create behavior packs, resource packs, and linked packs with ease
 - **Script API Ready** - Built-in support for enabling the Script API in your pack
-- **Compile-Time Logging** - Get clear, helpful feedback at compile time to avoid debugging in the Minecraft content log
+- **CompilerState** - Get clear, helpful compile-time feedback to avoid debugging in the Minecraft content log
 - **Extensible & Maintainable** - Designed for large or complex addons where manual JSON becomes painful
 - **Iterable & Reusable** - Because its code, you can define variable and easily change things project-wide